Trees - Regional References

 NATIVE AND NATURALIZED TREES OF NEW ENGLAND AND ADJACENT CANADA: A Field Guide

 Richard DeGraaf, Paul Sendak.
-Describes 82 species of forest trees (native coniferous & deciduous trees and naturalized exotics) and 20 common shrubs found in the region.
-Offers taxonomy, range, and detailed notes on botanical features (leaves, buds, bark, twigs, flowers & fruit), plus info on habitats, history, wildlife values, uses, and more.
+Describes 82 species of forest trees (native coniferous and deciduous trees as well as naturalized exotics) and 20 common shrubs found in the region.
+Offers taxonomy, range, and detailed notes on botanical features (leaves, buds, bark, twigs, flowers and fruit), as well as information on habitats, history, wildlife values, uses, and more.
 A handy, practical field guide to forest trees for naturalists of all ages and abilities.
 5-1/2 x 8-1/2, 280p, 168 b&w illustrations & line drawings, maps, 2006.

 TREES OF MICHIGAN

 Linda Kershaw.
-A comprehensive guide to all native & naturalized trees and tall shrubs in the state (254 species).
-Includes notes of interest on edible fruits and on human & wildlife use of the trees.
-Photos & illustrations show each tree's bark, leaves, flowers, fruits or cones, and overall shape.
-Features tips for distinguishing similar species, range maps & habitat descriptions, plus illustrated keys based on leaf, flower, fruit & winter characteristics.
+A comprehensive guide to all native and naturalized trees and tall shrubs in the state (254 species).
+Includes notes of interest on edible fruits and on human and wildlife use of the trees.
+Photographs and illustrations show each tree's bark, leaves, flowers, fruits or cones, and overall shape.
+Features include tips for distinguishing similar species, range maps and habitat descriptions, as well as illustrated keys based on leaf, flower, fruit and winter characteristics.
 5-1/2 x 8-1/2, 272p, 500+ color photos & illustrations, 2006.

 T0073 paperback ..........US $20.95 CAN $26.95